 Outside of work, Tami is very into fitness and loves doing anything creative.

-Yael joined JBD in 2016 having previously working in Property Management and Nursing and Care Homes.
+Yael joined JBD in 2016 having previously worked in Property Management and Nursing and Care Homes.
 She oversees all payments and assists where needed in the Finance department.